In the previous post, I presented the project, its motivation and architecture. Now, it’s time to start checking some implementation.

 It depends on the context

-Before jumping into Strategic and Tactical Design, you must know that Domain-driven design doesn’t work if you can’t describe your domain accurately.
-For that, you need a particular language; the domain language, as known in DDD as ubiquitous language, describing everything inside and out your models, their relations and outcomes.
+Design, you must know that Domain-driven design is ineffective if you’re unable to accurately describe the domain you’re modeling.
+For that, you need a particular language; the domain language, as known in DDD as ubiquitous language, which describes everything in and out of your domain implementation, the behaviors and outcomes.

-This vocabulary has to be provided by a domain expert, actively working with developers so they can write the code using the same terminology and understand the workflow of the business in depth.
+, actively working with developers so they can write the code using the same terminology and understand the workflow of the business in depth.
 It needs intensive collaboration and knowledge exchange.
 Over time, developers master the domain intricacies and become very knowledgeable in that niche.
 Commonly, companies hire developers experienced in a specific domain.

 When working with domain experts, I find it very practical to document this language through a glossary of the domain dialects and terms they use and reach out to it as much as possible before coding.
 Depending on the level of experience working in that field, if seen from an outsider’s perspective, developers may look like domain experts themselves.
 Ultimately, knowledgeable developers should be able to transfer the business concepts to joiners with ease, and that’s a powerful metric to validate if the overall design is correct.